cyrusmaher/CauseMap.jl/README.md

 ========
 CauseMap is an implementation of Convergent Cross Mapping (CCM), written in Julia.

+CCM is a method for causal inference in non-linear dynamics systems.

-For more information, please check out the website: http://cyrusmaher.github.io/CauseMap/
+For more information, feel free to check out the `website <http://cyrusmaher.github.io/CauseMap.jl>`